22 York Street, Sydney

 22 York Street, Sydney is a heritage-listed commercial office and former warehouse located at 22 York Street, in the Sydney central business district, in the City of Sydney local government area of New South Wales, Australia.
 It has now been incorporated into the Landmark Building development.
-The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.
+The property was acquired by the Industry Superannuation Property Trust (ISPT) in September 2006.

 History

 The land on which these buildings stand was granted to Thomas Wright in 1832.
 In 1873 the land was transferred to James Norton and others, who arranged as trustees for sale to have the property transferred to Robert Gray, warehouseman.
 Physical evidence supports the presumption that the building was constructed in 1878, the date shown on the parapet.
 Early photographs show 24–26 in its original four storey configuration; a later photograph shows the name Sargood on the side wall of the six storey building.
 This extension must have occurred prior to 1913 when Joseland & Vernon submitted a proposal to connect 24–26 to Beard Watsons at 361 George Street; physical evidence suggests a date of about 1905.
 The 1913 proposal also included the construction of the present cartway and basement area.
 Beard Watsons continued to occupy the property until at least 1955.